awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-custom-integrations.md

    ```

    The mapping template supplied here translates the `greeter` query string parameter to the `greeter` property of the JSON payload\.
 This is necessary because input to a Lambda function in the Lambda function must be expressed in the body\.
 You could use JSON string of the map \(for example, `"{\"greeter"\: \"'john'\"}"`\) as the `request-template` input value to the `put-integration` command\.
 However, using the file input avoids the difficult, and sometimes impossible, quote\-escaping that is required to stringify a JSON object\.
+**Important**

-   For Lambda integrations, you must use the HTTP method of `POST` for the integration request, according to the specification of the Lambda service action for function invocations\.
+For Lambda integrations, you must use the HTTP method of `POST` for the integration request, according to the [specification of the Lambda service action for function invocations](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 The `uri` parameter is the ARN of the function\-invoking action\.

-   The successful output is similar to the following:
+Successful output is similar to the following:

    ```
    {